 “It will be the most epic moment in recent Cleveland sports history,” Prowell Hart said.

-Nicole Prowell Hart, MFA '13, and Allyson Sherlock, MFA '12, the filmmakers behind Losing LeBron, at the New Hampshire Film Festival last year.
+Allyson Sherlock, MFA '12 and Nicole Prowell Hart, MFA '13, the filmmakers behind Losing LeBron, at the New Hampshire Film Festival last year.
 (Courtesy Photo)

 Menounos, whose nonprofit organization Take Action Hollywood! largely funded Losing LeBron, was executive producer.
 Prowell Hart and Sherlock met Menounos, star of Chasing Maria Menounos and host of Extra, at the Emerson Film Festival in 2009, and connected with her to make the film about two years later.